 10. Maintenance; Support; EDI.
 Med USA shall use reasonable efforts to develop new versions of and updates for the Licensed Software, and to make such new versions and updates available to Provider when they are generally released to customers of Med USA.
 Med USA is not in the business to provide hardware support to Provider.
 In rare instances, where a vendor or other third party is not able to timely provide service to Provider, and Med USA agrees to do so in its sole discretion, Med USA may provide hardware support services.
 In that event, Provider agrees to pay Med USA for such services at Med USA’s then-current standard hourly rate for labor, plus mileage and parts.
 Otherwise, Provider is responsible for all hardware support and maintenance costs for equipment located at Provider sites.
 Subject to the foregoing, Med USA will perform the following support services:

 a.
 Licensed Program Training.
-Licensed Program training for Provider and End Users is available by appointment, and training may be conducted on-site at Provider’s offices or at Med USA’s offices.
+Licensed Program training for Provider and End Users is available by appointment.
 All such training shall be billed at Med USA’s then-current standard published hourly rate as Fees.
 In addition, if on-site training is provided, Provider shall pay for travel time at Med USA’s then-current standard published hourly rate, and if such travel is by air or otherwise requires an overnight stay, Provider shall reimburse Med USA as Fees for all air, hotel, meals, and other such travel expenses.

 c.
 Backups.
 Med USA will provide reasonable backup services at a remote location for Provider Content.